 Arc is going to be a huge improvement to your TV's audio all on its own, but I like that Sonos gives you the option to expand the system as your space and budget allow.

-If you want to add more deep bass rumble, pick up a Sonos Sub.
+If you want to add more deep bass rumble, pick up a Sonos Sub (Gen 3) (or even two).
 It will make a big impact on both movies and music.

 Add a pair of Sonos One SL speakers as wireless surrounds, and you've got a very robust home theater system.
 Everything connects to the Arc wirelessly, too, so you only need to plug them in for power.

 Expand to other rooms